chartl3/facility-rent/README.md

 # facility-rent
-Web App for renting school facilities nationwide Capabilities will include but not limited to,
+Web App for renting school facilities nationwide Capabilities will include but not limited to:

 Capability of renting multiple facilities in schools such as field, gym, cafe, auditorium Capability to give stats for each facility such as weight/occupancy capacity